ibm-cloud-docs/hpc-spectrum-symphony/troubleshooting-smc.md

 This error happens when:
 {: tsCauses}

-- The outbound connection configuration is unsuccessful
+- The outbound connection configuration is unsuccessful.
-- SMCP service may be down in lone symphony cluster
+- SMCP service may be down in lone symphony cluster.
 - The network communication between SMC and lone symphony cluster is not communicable.
-- The VEMKD port used is SMC may be not correct.
+- The VEMKD port used is SMC which may be not correct.

 To make the outbound connection:
 {: tsResolve}

 - check whether in lone symphony cluster enabled outbound as `<ego:EnvironmentVariable name="SMC_PROXY_INBOUND_CONNECTION">Y</ego:EnvironmentVariable>` in SMCP.xml
-- If SMCP service is down in lone symphony cluster, execute command `egosh service start SMCP` to start SMCP service
+- If SMCP service is down in lone symphony cluster, run command `egosh service start SMCP` to start SMCP service
-- If network connection not happening, check whether you added SMC cidr block in Lone symphony cluster security group vice versa.
+- If network connection not happening, check whether you added SMC cidr block in Lone symphony cluster security group or vice versa.

-## How to resolve “End of file or no input: ‘Operation interrupted or timed out'“ when trying to add lone symphony cluster to smc?
+## How to resolve “End of file or no input: ‘Operation interrupted or timed out'“ when trying to add a lone symphony cluster to smc?
 {: #smc-troubleshoot-topic-2}
 {: troubleshoot}
 {: support}

-You see thius message:
+You see this message:
 {: tsSymptoms}

 ```text